The ethical imperative: Act always so as to increase the number of choices.

 „Erzeugung und Konstruktion Systemischer Sozialarbeit [Creation and Construction of Systemic Social Work]“, Subplenum at the EFTA-Congress „Creating Futures – Systemic Dialogues across Europe“ Berlin/Germany, September 29 – October 2, 2004 (Moderation)

-„Systemic Practice“, a three days workshop at the international Student Conference at the Babes-Bolyai-University Cluj-Napoca/Romania, May 6-8, 2003
+„Systemic Practice“, a three days workshop at the International Student Conference at the Babes-Bolyai-University Cluj-Napoca/Romania, May 6-8, 2003

 „Let’s Talk About Success! – Six Arguments and a Guide How to Do It“, Workshop at the IV.
 European Family Therapy Congress, Budapest/Hungary, June 28, 2001